roshen89/betPawa-wallet/README.md

 * The Performance Tuning variables are not yet externalized.
 * Server Side - Connection Pooling Configurations(Depends on Given Deployment Platform).
 * Client Side - Task Executor is Configurable with Concurrent Worker Threads.
-* The `BetPawaWallet` is shared with Client and Server.
-* Synchronization or any code level locking on DB has been avoided as there can be multiple instances running.
-* There are Still Some `Race Conditions` in `BetPawaWalletServer`.
-* User Registration: N number User are registered with Zero Balance at application startup (This is done to avoid user not found exception and to support Integration tests.
-This is a bare-bone approach and only adopted due to RAPID).

 ### Transactions Per Seconds[TPS].

-Its Pandora's Box !!
-Can have Numerous Permutation & Combination with each variant, and requires performance tuning and monitoring to reach a common objective or to handle any `future spikes`.

 #### Per Transaction Variant: